 Are you one of those people who manage to break your appliances more when you attempt DIY appliance repair.
-Learn how to do it right this time, with a fool proof method.
+Learn how to do it right this time with a fool proof 6 step method.

-- There are 6 easy steps to make sure that your attempt at DIY appliance repair actually works.
+- Discover 6 easy steps to make sure that your attempt at DIY appliance repair actually works.

 - Make sure never to tamper with any appliance that is still connected to power, or that is wet.

 When a home appliance goes wrong, it is tempting to throw it out and immediately buy a replacement.
-However, for many of the poorer UK families who are suffering from low wages and no possibility of an increase, this is not always the best solution.
+However, this is not always the best solution for UK families that are on a low income.

 Another option is to call a repair company.
 But, this too can be expensive and may not work out to be worthwhile.
 Sometimes labour costs so much that people need to take out direct credit to pay for it.
 In some cases it can be as much or more than buying a replacement item.